 What is GDPR?

-The GDPR is a comprehensive set of data privacy laws to help protect the personal information of citizens in the EU.
-The regulations apply to any company that does business in Europe.
+The GDPR is a comprehensive set of data protection laws designed to safeguard the personal information of EU citizens.
+This European privacy law applies to any company that does business in Europe.

 The GDPR includes seven key pillars that companies must comply with to be compliant.
-Some of these standards include only requiring information needed for a specific purpose, being transparent in how the information will be used, and giving consumers the ability to remove consent.
+Some of these standards include only requiring information necessary for a specific purpose, being transparent about how the information will be used, and providing consumers with the ability to withdraw their consent.

 What are GDPR regulations?